 How to watch Netflix on your TV

-If you have a Smart TV from LG, Panasonic, Philips, Samsung, Sharp, Sony or Toshiba it is very likely that there will be an Netflix app available on the set's respective app store.
+If you have a Smart TV from LG, Samsung, Sony, Panasonic, Philips, Sharp or Toshiba it is very likely that there will be an Netflix app available on the set's respective app store.
+The former three are also recommended by Netflix to carry the official badge.

 You can find a list of "Netflix Recommended TVs" here.